wduquette/joe/mdbook/src/grammar.md

 entryPattern    → constantPattern ":" subpattern ;
 ```

-An `instancePattern` is similar to a `mapPattern`, but matches the type
-and fields of a Joe object.
+A `namedFieldPattern` matches the type and fields of a Joe value, matching
+fields by name rather than by position.
 The first `IDENTIFIER` must match the
 value's type name.

 ```
-instancePattern → IDENTIFIER "{"
+namedFieldPattern → IDENTIFIER "("
                       ( fieldPattern ( "," fieldPattern )* ","? )?
-                  "}"
+                  ")" ;
 fieldPattern    → IDENTIFIER ":" subpattern ;
 ```

-A `recordPattern` matches the fields of a Joe record.
-An instance of a
+An `orderedFieldPattern` matches the type and fields of a Joe object that has
-Joe record can be matched by an `instancePattern`, but because a record has
-a fixed number of ordered fields it can also be matched in a `listPattern`-like
-fashion.
+ordered fields (e.g., Joe records).
+The fields are matched by position
+rather than by name in a list-pattern-like fashion.

 ```
-recordPattern   → IDENTIFIER listPattern ;
+orderedFieldPattern  → IDENTIFIER "("
+                           ( pattern ( "," pattern )* ","? )?
+                       ")" ;
 ```

 ## Nero